rmkubik/rmk-gatsby/src/posts/personal-retrospective-2018.md

 In addition to my yearly goals I want to try and make a few mindset changes in 2019.

 - I complain a lot.
 I've even been caught complaining about other people about complaining.
-I want to try to catch myself and try to [think of 3 positive things](https://lengstorf.com/how-to-be-positive) that happened recently instead.
+I want to catch myself and [think of 3 positive things](https://lengstorf.com/how-to-be-positive) that happened recently instead.

 - I need to learn to stop being afraid to make phone calls, talk to strangers, and deal with uncomfortable situations.

 - I need to learn to enjoy time being by myself without distracting myself with work.

-None of these will be easy to accomplish, but I hope that keeping them in mind will get me closer to them.
+None of these will be easy to accomplish, but I hope that keeping them in mind will get me closer to them. <!-- This conclusion feels a bit brief, but not bad.
+You could flesh it out a bit if you feel like it. -->